DiogoRibeiro7/diogoribeiro7/README.md

 - **Health Economics**
   Cost-effectiveness analysis and resource optimization for healthcare systems.

-- **Mathematics & Differential Equations**
-  Numerical solutions to ODEs and PDEs in physical and biological systems.

 - **Graph Theory & Social Networks**
   Dynamic network analysis to understand information flow, influence, and disease spread.